OpenUserJS/OpenUserJS.org/views/includes/documents/Frequently-Asked-Questions.md

 ### Q: What is a good way to present a Code change to an Author?

+1. Edit the Authors script on the Source Code page and present a diff by clicking the button of the same name.
+This is usually the quickest way to present a change if using OUJS only.
+Please do **not** post full script source in a discussion.
+Don't forget to add a code fence around it preferably a named fence of type `diff`.

-1. Fork the persons script on their scripts Source Code page.
-This is the easiest way and you can refer to it in a discussion to help show what change you are proposing from the presentational view.
-Please do not post full script source in a discussion.
+2. Optionally fork the persons script on their scripts Source Code page.
+You can refer to it in a discussion to help show what change you are proposing from the full presentational view on OUJS.
+Please do **not** post full script source in a discussion.
+Refer a link to it to have the Author look it over.

-2. Use GitHub, or other [SCM][wikipediaSCM] that shows the change.
+3. Use GitHub, or other [SCM][wikipediaSCM] that shows the change.
 Use a markdown hyperlink in the discussion to point to the commit.

-3. If you have Linux or macOS you can utilize the `diff -u a.user.js b.user.js > change.diff` command line interface *(CLI)* directly. `a.user.js` being the original source code and `b.user.js` being the change.
+4. If you have Linux or macOS you can utilize the `diff -u a.user.js b.user.js > change.diff` command line interface *(CLI)* directly. `a.user.js` being the original source code and `b.user.js` being the change.
 This will output a diff file that you can paste into a discussion.

-4. Use [git-scm][gitSCM].
+5. Use [git-scm][gitSCM].
 You could utilize `git diff file.original file.changed > change.diff`.
-Git Bash, usually included, should also give you the direct `diff` command under Windows *(similar to the `cmd` prompt terminology for Windows users)*.
+Git Bash *(similar to the `cmd` prompt terminology for Windows users)* is usually included and should also give you the direct `diff` command under Windows.
 More detailed usage can be found at [git documentation][gitSCMdoc].

 Take for example a simple `RFC 2606§3 - Hello, World!` script.
 Fixing any changes to the `file.changed` you could present the difference with a snippet in a code fence of type `diff` which renders like this: